 Over a number of years, many reports had documented systemic corruption within Australian polices agencies, particularly in Sydney.
 As shown in the Expendable film, whistleblower after whistleblower had spoken out, only to be ignored or worse.
 As with airport insecurity, nothing of substance had been done to address this.
 It had, in effect, been brushed under the carpet.

 The political situation with respect to Schapelle Corby was exacerbated by the demonstrable fact that AFP corruption actually extended to drug syndication, and worse still, drug syndication through both Sydney airports.

 Not only were the airports wholly lacking from a security perspective, but police officers, including senior officers, were involved in the smuggling of drugs through them, as were indemnified sources and informants.

-The political implications of this were substantial, and had it been linked to the Schapelle Corby case, a domestic political crisis could easily have ensued.
+The implications of this were serious, and had it been linked to the Schapelle Corby case, a domestic political crisis could easily have ensued.
 Public confidence in the police could have collapsed, and the reputation of the Australian government, both at home and abroad, may well have been seriously damaged in the short and medium terms.

 Thus, the pressure on Australian politicians posed by the Schapelle Corby case was intense.
 At risk was not only a vital and strategic international relationship, but exposure of chronic airport insecurity and systemic police corruption.

 Accordingly, two broad axes of interest emerged within Australia’s Howard administration: the Howard/Downer interest, and the Ellison/Keelty interest.
 The former’s prime concern related to the stability of the relationship with Indonesia, whilst that of the latter related to the impact of domestic institutional corruption.

 Weighed against these considerations, was the welfare of a single citizen.

 From an exclusively political viewpoint, the balance of interests driving decision making could hardly have been more one sided.

 The cold reality, as demonstrated by The Expendable Project, is that, from the moment this complex political equation became apparent, a political imperative drove the actions of the government, and subsequently its organs of state.